railsr/railsr.github.io/_posts/2015-08-26-nginx-passenger-mina-deploy.md

 ##Configure Nginx

-If you want to host a few apps on your server you can create a separate ngix config file for your app.
-Or just use the default config file. `/etc/nginx/sites-enabled/default`
+If you want to host a few apps on your server you can create a separate nginx config file for your app.
+Or just use the default. `/etc/nginx/sites-enabled/default`

 Inside `/etc/nginx/sites-enabled/` create a config file of your website `myapp.conf`